 Information that flows over the Internet, or between any two digital devices, does so using protocols.
 These protocols divide the message into different parts (usually two): One containing the actual data being transmitted, and one containing information regarding the rules of the transmission.
 In order for a connection to be established, both sides have to understand and use the same communication protocol.
 A tunnelling protocol is one that encloses in its datagram another complete data packet that uses a different communications protocol.
 They essentially create a tunnel between two points on a network that can securely transmit any kind of data between them.

 Generally, these types of protocols are used to send private network data over a public network, usually when creating a virtual private network (VPN), but can also be used to increase the security of unencrypted data when it is sent over a public network.
 There are a number of popular tunnelling protocols, such as Secure Socket (SSH), Point-to-Point Tunneling (PPTP) and IPsec, with each being tailored for a different specific tunnelling purpose.

-Because tunneling protocols hide a complete packet within the datagram, there is the potential for misuse.
-Tunneling is often used to get past unsophisticated or poorly configured firewalls by enclosing blocked protocols within protocols that the firewall allows through.
-The use of tunneling protocols also makes it difficult to complete tasks such as deep packet inspection, where network infrastructure looks at the datagram for suspicious data, or ingress/egress filtering, which sanity-checks data destination addresses to help ward off potential attacks.
-There are even reports of malware being transmitted using the new IPv6 technology, which has to use tunneling to transmit to or through devices that aren't IPv6-ready.
+Because tunnelling protocols hide a complete packet within the datagram, there is the potential for misuse.
+Tunnelling is often used to get past unsophisticated or poorly configured firewalls by enclosing blocked protocols within protocols that the firewall allows through.
+The use of tunnelling protocols also makes it difficult to complete tasks such as deep packet inspection, where network infrastructure looks at the datagram for suspicious data, or ingress/egress filtering, which sanity-checks data destination addresses to help ward off potential attacks.
+There are even reports of malware being transmitted using the new IPv6 technology, which has to use tunnelling to transmit to or through devices that aren't IPv6-ready.